 When you are ready to begin your surrogacy journey, just fill out our intake form.
 Someone from our staff will call you to ask you some questions and tell you more about our program.
-Then we'll have you fill out a longer questionnaire so that we can get to know you better and make sure you're eligibile to be a surrogate.
+Then we'll ask you to fill out a longer questionnaire so that we can get to know you better and make sure you're eligibile to be a surrogate.

 We believe a great match is the key to an extraordinary surrogacy experience.
 We match surrogates with intended parents based on a variety of factors, especially on shared goals and expectations for the surrogacy.
 You always have the option of choosing not to work with a family if they don't feel like the right match.

 If you and the intended parents feel comfortable with each other, we will move on to the next step.
+If not, we will look for a different family for you.

 Around this time we will provide you with a draft surrogacy contract.
 You and the intended parents will review the document with separate attorneys, reach an agreement, and sign the contract.
 At this time you will begin receiving a $200 monthly allowance.